 In this guide, I’ll walk you step by step through how to set up redirects in Showit, plus how to do it in WordPress (if you’re using a Showit + WordPress blog).

 Along the way, I’ll share why redirects matter, how to check for broken links, and tips to keep your site SEO-friendly.
+Before we get into the step-by-step setup, it helps to understand why redirects actually matter for your site’s performance and SEO.

 Why Redirects Matter (and Why Broken Links Are Bad for SEO)